Your Mobile Strategy – Why start-ups will live or die by it

 5. Invest in design

-Design has to work so much harder on mobile.
+Graphical design has to work so much harder on mobile.
 Limited screen space, coupled with the fact that customers are quite often multi-tasking when using their phone, means the design must be intuitive and easy to use.

 Using Mobile Strategy to disrupt a market